Flevy Management Insights Case Study

 David Tang | Game Theory

 Fortune 500 companies typically bring on global consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture, or boutique consulting firms specializing in Game Theory to thoroughly analyze their unique business challenges and competitive situations.
-These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, best practices, and other tools developed from past client work.
+These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, templates, and other tools developed from past client work.
 We followed this management consulting approach for this case study.

 TLDR The organization in the industrial metals sector faced challenges in Strategic Decision-Making due to competitive pressures and ineffective anticipation of market dynamics.
 By implementing Game Theory, the company achieved an 8% increase in market share and 12% cost savings in supply chain negotiations, highlighting the importance of advanced analytical approaches in driving successful outcomes.